MJ the Musical: Broadway (2021)

-MJ was originally scheduled to premiere in Chicago in 2019, at the Nederlander Theatre.
+MJ the Musical was scheduled to premiere in Chicago in 2019, at the Nederlander Theatre.
 The Michael Jackson estate canceled the Chicago tryout due to "scheduling difficulties" brought about by an Actors' Equity Association strike.

-The musical was scheduled to debut on Broadway in mid-2020 but was postponed to 2021 due to the COVID-19 pandemic.
-The production is directed and choreographed by Christopher Wheeldon, and it features a book by two-time Pulitzer Prize winner Lynn Nottage.
+MJ the Musical was scheduled to premiere on Broadway, Manhattan, on 13 August 2020, but was postponed due to the COVID-19 pandemic in New York City.
+The production is directed and choreographed by Christopher Wheeldon, and features a book by two-time Pulitzer Prize winner Lynn Nottage.
 Scenery for the production is designed by Derek McLane with costuming by Paul Tazewell.
 Natasha Katz and Peter Nigrini are collaborating on lighting and projection designs respectively.
 Gareth Owen designed sound production, with hair and wig design by Charles LaPointe.
 Elijah Johnson took over as Jackson in March 2023 until August 2025.
-Matte Martinez then stepped into the title role of the production in September 2025.

-National Tour (2023)
+Matte Martinez replaced him that September.

+Other regions

 A national tour began in Chicago at the Nederlander Theatre on August 1, 2023, and is scheduled to run through August 3, 2025.
 Jamaal Fields-Green took over as Jackson in July 2024.
-Jordan Markus then stepped into the title role of the production in February 2025.
+Jordan Markus took over as Jackson in February 2025.

-West End (2024-2026)

-The musical opened in the West End at the Prince Edward Theatre, with previews beginning March 6, 2024 and an official opening night on March 27.
+In London, MJ the Musical opened in the West End at the Prince Edward Theatre, with previews beginning March 6, 2024 and an official opening night on March 27.
 Frost reprised his role as Jackson.
-Jamaal Fields-Green then went on to reprise the role as MJ in January 2025.
-It is set to close on February 28, 2026, after running for less than two years.
+Jamaal Fields-Green reprised the role in January 2025.
+It closed on February 28, 2026, after running for less than two years.
+It is set to tour across the United Kingdom in 2027.

-Hamburg (2024)

 A German production is expected to play the Stage Theater an der Elbe at Hamburg.
 Dialogue will be in German with the musical numbers remaining in English.
 Performances are scheduled to begin on December 1, 2024.

-Australia (2025)

 An Australian production opened at the Sydney Lyric Theatre on February 26, 2025.
 Banks reprised his role as Jackson.
-After the Sydney production was closed on August 23, the Melbourne production arrived at Her Majesty’s Theatre with Ilario Grant leading the role as Jackson on September 9.
+After the Sydney production was closed on August 23, the Melbourne production arrived at Her Majesty's Theatre with Ilario Grant leading the role as Jackson on September 9.
+The show's first international tour is set to begin in October 2026 in major cities across Asia for an initial two-year run.

-Asia Tour (2026-)

-The show’s first international tour is set to begin in October 2026 in major cities across Asia for an initial two-year run.
-More details will be revealed in the coming months.

-UK Tour (2027-)

-The show is set to tour across the United Kingdom in 2027.
-More details for the upcoming tour will be revealed in due course.